alephic/ParaPattern/README.md

-# Flexible Operations for Natural Language Deduction
+# Flexible Generation of Natural Language Deductions
 ## a.k.a.
 ParaPattern

 <https://arxiv.org/abs/2104.08825>